-You may marinate the turkey up to 3 days before cooking day!
+You may marinate the turkey up to 3 days before the cooking day!

 How to thaw a frozen turkey?

-We made the recommendation to follow Serious Eats but just in case if you prefer our way, here it is. (it is quite similar)
+We made the recommendation to follow Serious Eats but just in case if you prefer our way, here it is. (it is pretty similar)